TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

  5004852639 total
 ```

 From 5GB, we've gone down to ~4.9MB!
-Upload a bunch of these to a vulnerable site, and boom—helicopter.
+Upload a bunch of these to a vulnerable site, and boom—CPU helicopter.

 ## Other Zip Vulnerabilities in the Wild